How Africa’s Great Green Wall is Fighting Desertification — Lessons for Global Resilience

 A Living Wall Against the Sand

-Over 1 billion people today live on land at risk of turning to desert.
-But what if the solution starts not with machines or megaprojects — but with trees?
+Over 1 billion people live on land at risk of desertification.
+What if the solution lies not in machines or megaprojects — but in trees?
 The Great Green Wall is a bold experiment in green infrastructure — using natural systems like tree cover and local soil regeneration to combat desertification and drought.

 Imagine a wall not made of steel or concrete but of trees.
-Stretching from coast to coast across Africa, the Great Green Wall is one of the world’s boldest ecological restoration projects: an 8,000-kilometer belt of vegetation designed to slow and reverse the advance of the Sahara Desert.
+Originally envisioned as an 8,000-kilometer belt of trees stretching from coast to coast, the Great Green Wall has in practice become a mosaic of locally led restoration projects across the Sahel.
+As Turner and colleagues (2023) note, the literal ‘wall’ image remains powerful but oversimplifies the diverse approaches now underway.
 As highlighted by the United Nations Environment Programme (UNEP), ecosystem restoration is vital to combat desertification and drought, reinforcing that solutions must work with land and local knowledge.

 But this effort is about more than planting trees.
 It’s about:

-Restoring 100 million hectares of degraded land by 2030
+Targets include restoring 100 million hectares of degraded land by 2030 and creating 10 million jobs through sustainable agriculture and forestry.

 It’s a living reminder that when we work with nature — not against it — we can reclaim land, strengthen economies, and build resilience.